Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 As in the preceding section a fuzzy interval (number) is uniquely determined by its fuzzy components $\xi_l$ and $\xi_r$.
 The interval $[\underline{m},\overline{m}]$ need not be stated explicitly, but usually will be for sake of clarity.

-\textbf{Definition 2''} Again a representation by and ordered pair $\left(\xi_l,\xi_r\right)$ where $\xi_l$ and $\xi_r$ meet the conditions of \textit{Definition~2} above seems intuitive and highly desirable, especially when speaking of fuzzy intervals (not fuzzy numbers).
+\textbf{Definition 2''} Again a representation by an ordered pair $\left(\xi_l,\xi_r\right)$ where $\xi_l$ and $\xi_r$ meet the conditions of \textit{Definition~2} above seems intuitive and highly desirable, especially when speaking of fuzzy intervals (not fuzzy numbers).

 As we mentioned before, the class $\mathcal{F}_c(\R^+)$ includes the standard positive numbers $\R^+$ and the interval numbers.
 Indeed, every $\lambda\in\R^+$ can be identified with the delta function $\delta_\lambda:\R^+\to\{0,1\}$ such that $\delta_\lambda(x)=1$ iff $x=\lambda$ and $0$ elsewhere. (\textit{Convention:} We use $\chi_{\{\lambda\}}$ and $\delta_\lambda(x)$ interchangeably).
 Clearly, $\delta_\lambda\in\mathcal{F}_c(\R^+)$, which can be seen by taking $l=\underline{m}=\overline{m}=r=\lambda$ and $\xi_l=\xi_r=\chi_{\{\lambda\}}$ in \textit{Definition~2'}.
 For an interval number interpreted as its own characteristic function $\chi_{[a,b]}$ of the interval $[a,b]\subset\R^+$ the understanding is the same.
 We have $\chi_{[a,b]} \in\mathcal{F}_c(\R^+)$, which can be seen by taking $l=\underline{m}=a$ and $b=\overline{m}=r$ and $\xi_l=\chi_{\{a\}},\xi_r=\chi_{\{b\}}$ in \textit{Definition~2'}.